RevenueHunt/docs/docs/how-to-guides/show-quiz-answers-in-orders.md

 4. Take the quiz all the way to the results, provide the same email in the quiz that will be used for checkout/placing an order.
 Good idea is using *yourrealemail+test1@youremail.com* for example.
 5. Add all the products to cart and proceed to cart, then checkout.
 6. Place a valid test order (as explained [here](https://help.shopify.com/en/manual/checkout-settings/test-orders)).
-7. Check if the lead was added to **Shopify Customers** section and if it was marked with `Shop Quiz: Product Recommender` in the details.
+7. Check if the lead was added to **Shopify Customers** section and if it was marked with `RevenueHunt` in the details.
 8. Go to **Shopify Orders** and check if the order notes appear along the test order placed.

 If you're still having issues, please reach out to our [support team](https://docs.revenuehunt.com/how-to-guides/contact-customer-support/).